Summer of the Seventeenth Doll (1959 film): Development

+Casting

 According to John Mills, Carol Reed was going to direct with Burt Lancaster to play Roo and Mills as Barney.
 However, after the play flopped on Broadway, Mills said that HHL lost enthusiasm, cut the budget, including removing large scale cane cutting sequences.
-Eventually Leslie Norman (who had previously produced Eureka Stockade and directed The Shiralee in Australia) directed and Ernest Borgnine played the lead.
+Eventually Leslie Norman (who had previously produced Eureka Stockade and Bitter Springs and directed The Shiralee in Australia) directed and Ernest Borgnine played the lead.
 Mills wanted to drop out but was persuaded to stay on by Carol Reed who pointed out it was a good part.
+In addition to Lancaster, Hayworth, who was married to producer James Hill, was also dropped in September 1958, and replaced by Anne Baxter.
+The reason given for the dropping of Lancaster and Hayworth was that the filming dates had been brought forward and interfered with their other commitments.
+Borgnine later said "as far as the accent is concerned, I will be giving the essence of an Australian accent, but the performance will be for the entire world, not just Australia."

 Vincent Ball says his involvement with the film began when John Mills asked Ball to help his daughter Juliet Mills, who was testing for the part of Bubba, with her Australian accent.
 John Mills then asked Ball to help him with Mills' Australian accent.
 The producers enquired about Ball's availability; he sent on some footage from A Town Like Alice and Ball was cast in the role.
 "When Burt Lancaster dropped out the budget went right down," said Ball.

 The one member of the original stage production to repeat her performance for the film was Ethel Gabriel.
+Her fee was $750 a week for two weeks.

+The part of Bubba was given to local actor Janette Craig, who worked regularly on television and radio.
+She was cast on the first day of filming.
+Dana Wilson, who was in The Shiralee had a part especially written for her as the daughter of an amusement park wrestler.